data301-2021-summer2/group29-project/README.md

 ## Milestones

 -  **July 14** - Updated Readme for the dataset, and downloaded data into the repository.

 -  **July 15** - Updated Readme for task 3 and edited some spelling and grammatical errors.

+-  July 24 - Prabhmeet - Performed my EDA.

+-  July 26 - Came up with a pipeline , to process and clean data.

+-  July 28 - Removed duplicate , and uneeded files from repo.

+-  Aug 3 - Prabhmeet - Had to redo parts of my EDA.

+-  Aug 4 - Prabhmeet - came up with new way to randomly sample data , and do EDA on that.

+-  Aug 5 - Made the GitHub repository public.

+-  Aug 9 - Prabhmeet - Finished up my Final analysis file.

+-  Aug 10 - Prabhmeet - Came up with a temporary Dashboard.

+-  Aug 11 - Prabhmeet - Finished up the dashboard and Final Analysis.

 Final Analysis for Milestone 2 can be found [here](https://github.com/data301-2021-summer2/group29-project/blob/main/analysis/Analysis_task4.md).
 Individual EDA's for Milestone 2 can be found [here](https://github.com/data301-2021-summer2/group29-project/blob/main/analysis/Ishita%20Gupta/Milestone2.ipynb) and [here](https://github.com/data301-2021-summer2/group29-project/blob/main/analysis/Prabhmeet%20Deol/DataAnalysis.ipynb).